radicallyopensecurity/password-training/README.md

 ### Practical demo with sslsplit
 **Note: Since writing this guide, wordpress.com has updated their SSL configuration to prevent this attack.**
 For this example sslsplit should be running before the target goes to the website.
-When the target browses to wordpress.com they will be presented with a certificate warning, if the target chooses to ignore the warning and log in anyway we will see their login credentials in the sslsplit logfile.
+When the target browses to wordpress.com they will be presented with a certificate warning, if the target chooses to ignore the warning and log in anyway we will see their login credentials in the sslsplit log file.

 ![](Images/Screenshot_password.png)
-Image: Screenshot of the sslsplit logfile containing the username and password used to log in.
+Image: Screen shot of the sslsplit log file containing the username and password used to log in.

 ## Redirecting DNS requests
 **Required infusions:** dnsspoof